All Episodes

 You know what my guess is?

-My guess is you think or thought you were a hardcore liberal, but you probably weren't as liberal as you thought you were once you got educated.
+My guess is you think or thought you were a hardcore liberal, but you probably weren't as liberal as you thought you were once you got educated on what conservatism really is.

-Of course, that must be it, because I've been listening to the Limbaugh Institute, and I've been educated.
+Of course, that must be it because I've been listening to the Limbaugh Institute and I've been educated.

 Well, we're happy to have you here as a great success story.

-Another notch in the belt here.
+There's another notch in the belt here.

-Forty-four thousand to eighty uh thousand Americans die in hospitals as a result of medical errors each year.
+44,000 to 80,000 Americans die in hospitals as a result of medical errors each year.

-That's a lot higher.
+That's higher.

-Well, that's probably that's probably it.
+Well, that's probably it.

 And I just got done taking a test on that.